 “…Even though Cherry Plain is really far out there, it’s a peaceful drive through the country…The beach along Black River Pond is what initially drew me to Cherry Plain.
 It’s generally quiet and a lot less crowded than some other local spots…One of my favorite aspects of the beach area is the sloping hill leading down to the lake and ample tree coverage for shade…” – Lauren, All Over Albany Blog

-This campground in Galway is one of the Good Sam RV parks near Albany, New York.
-It lives up to its Good Sam reputation with its large campsites and extensive activities.
-All your necessities can be purchased at the little camp store; it’s in the office right by the park entrance.
+This campground in Galway is one of the most fun-filled RV parks near Albany, New York.
+It lives up to this reputation with its large campsites, extensive activities, and plenty of amenities.
+All your necessities can be purchased at the big camp store; it’s in the office right by the park entrance.

-You can fish in the small pond that sits on one side of this campground, but your swimming must be done in the pool.
-Although a basketball court is right beside the pool, you’ll need to go to the other side of the pond to play field sports.
+You can fish in the pond that sits on one side of this campground, but your swimming must be done in the pool.
+There's a basketball court right beside the pool and a large grass area on the other side of the pond to play field sports.
 Then, you can venture to the back of the park for the pavilion and horseshoe pit.

 If you’re interested in seeing the foothills of the Catskill Mountains, consider making your reservations at this family campground.
 It’s very close to the New York State Thruway but deep enough in the woods to get away from the noise.
 The park has all the amenities that are necessary to keep you comfortable.